Pumpkin Tossing for 20 Years and counting

 2003 Catapult

-Back in early 2003, a friend who worked for the Town of South Kingston’s Parks and Recreation Department had a strange request: Can you throw pumpkins using a catapult?
-Being in my early 30’s and messing with tools and old buildings for over 10 years, there was a level of ill backed confidence making be respond an immediate “yes”.
+Back in early 2003, a friend who worked for the Town of South Kingstown's Parks and Recreation Department came to me with a strange request.
+Could I throw pumpkins using a catapult?
+I was in my early thirties, I had been messing with tools and old buildings for over ten years, and I had exactly the kind of ill-backed confidence that makes a person say an immediate yes before thinking it through.

-The 3rd season became serious.
-After several months of research and design, we came up with a trebuchet design that could be dismantled and reassembled wherever we went.
-At some point, we were tossing pumpkins, water melons, and bowling balls at 4-5 events per year.
-My wife called herself the Trebuchet widow…
+The third season is when it got serious.
+After several months of research and design, we landed on a trebuchet that could be taken apart and put back together wherever we hauled it.
+Before long, we were tossing pumpkins, watermelons, and bowling balls at four or five events a year.
+My wife started calling herself the Trebuchet widow, and she was not entirely joking.

 First Trebuchet